zzzace2000/laravel-medialibrary/v3/advanced-usage/adding-custom-properties.md

     ->toMediaLibrary();
 ```

-Version 3.3.0 and higher provide some convenience methods to work with custom properties:
+<span class="version">3.3+</span> There are some convenience methods to work with custom properties:

 ```php
 $mediaItem->hasCustomProperty('mime-type'); // returns true